ouranous/Navette-Club-Version2/replit.md

 - **@hookform/resolvers**: Resolver integration for schema validation
 - **zod**: Runtime type validation for forms and API responses

-The architecture prioritizes developer experience with TypeScript throughout, maintains separation of concerns with clear abstraction layers, and implements a scalable component structure that can accommodate future feature expansion.
+The architecture prioritizes developer experience with TypeScript throughout, maintains separation of concerns with clear abstraction layers, implements a scalable component structure that can accommodate future feature expansion, and uses Replit Object Storage for secure and efficient file uploads.

+# Security Considerations

+**Authentication Status**: The application currently does not implement user authentication.
+All API routes, including admin operations (create/modify/delete providers, vehicles, tours) and file upload endpoints, are currently unprotected.
+This is acceptable for development but must be addressed before production deployment.

+**Future Security Requirements**:
+- Implement user authentication system using the existing `users` table schema
+- Add authentication middleware to protect admin routes
+- Implement session management
+- Add role-based access control for admin operations
+- Secure file upload endpoints with authentication checks